AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Use Kibana to manage pipelines for Logstash clusters of earlier versions.md

 1. Log on to the [Alibaba Cloud Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).

-2. In the top navigation bar, select the region where your cluster resides.
+2. In the left-side navigation pane, click **Logstash Clusters**.

-3. In the left-side navigation pane, click **Logstash Clusters**.
-On the page that appears, find the target cluster and click its ID in the **Cluster ID/Name** column.
+3. In the top navigation bar, select a region.
+On the **Clusters** page, click the ID of the desired cluster.

 4. In the left-side navigation pane, click **Pipelines**.